 250g of double cream

 Place a 22cm deep square mould, or a 25cm pastry ring if you'd like a circular cheesecake, onto a flat baking tray.
 Cover the base with cling film, then a layer of foil.
-Fill the tray with cheesecake mix until it is just above the level of the mould
+Fill the tray with cheesecake mixture until it is just below the level of the mould

-Bake the cheesecake in the oven for 45 minutes, then remove from the oven and allow to cool to room temperature - it should still wobble slightly.
-Once cool, place in the fridge until ready to plate
+Bake the cheesecake in the oven for 45 minutes until set until the cheesecake is set, baking for an additional 5–10 minutes if necessary.
+Remove from the oven and allow to cool to room temperature – it should still wobble slightly.
+Once cool, place in the fridge to set

 Preheat the oven to 140°C/gas mark 2